1% (South Park): Plot

-The assembled student body of South Park Elementary is informed that they have scored the lowest in the entire country on the Presidential Fitness Test due to Eric Cartman's extremely poor health, which single-handedly ruined what would have been the school's otherwise acceptable average; as punishment, the students are forced to alternate physical education in place of recess for four weeks.
+The assembled student body of South Park Elementary is informed that they have scored the lowest in the entire country on the Presidential Fitness Test due to Eric Cartman’s extremely poor health, which single-handedly ruined what would have been the school's otherwise acceptable average; as punishment, the students are forced to alternate physical education in place of recess for four weeks.
 When they rebuke Cartman for this, he accuses them of being "the 99%" that is "ganging up" on him, the 1%, but when Craig Tucker dismissively tells him to go home and cry to his stuffed animals as usual, Cartman does just that.
-As he commiserates with his five stuffed animals, he carries on an imaginary conversation with them.
-When the toys "tell" him that the Fitness Test is Barack Obama's fault, Cartman concludes that he is being blamed because it is politically incorrect to blame a black president, even accusing the student-filled cafeteria of being a "99% rally" being held against him.
+As he commiserates with his five stuffed animals, he concludes that the Fitness Test is Barack Obama's fault and furthermore that he is being blamed because it is politically incorrect to blame a black president: going as far as accusing the student-filled cafeteria of being a "99% rally" held to protest his unhealthy lifestyle.

 This inspires Butters Stotch and Jimmy Valmer to form a 99% club to protest their being punished for Cartman's poor health.
-An angry group of fifth graders agrees, saying that it is time to make Cartman suffer.
-When the head of the Colorado Division of the President's Council on Fitness, Sports, and Nutrition refuses to drop Cartman's test scores from the school's average, Butters and Jimmy stage a two-man protest outside his office that despite its size, attracts the attention of the police, who create a two square mile perimeter around them, and the news media, who mistakenly report that they are occupying the Red Robin two doors down from the Council office.
+An angry group of fifth graders agrees: saying that it is time to make Cartman suffer.
+When the head of the Colorado Division of the President's Council on Fitness, Sports, and Nutrition refuses to drop Cartman's test scores from the school's average, Butters and Jimmy stage a two-man protest outside his office that, despite its size, attracts the attention of the police, who create a two square mile perimeter around them, and the news media, who mistakenly report that they are occupying the Red Robin two doors down from the Council office.

+Meanwhile, Cartman discovers his beloved stuffed animals being mutilated and destroyed one by one, beginning with his long-beloved Clyde Frog, nailed to a tree with his stuffing ripped out, and the word "VENGEANCE" written beneath him.
+Cartman regards these attacks as acts of murder, and holds a funeral service for Clyde Frog: asserting the stuffed animal was "the perfect friend" due to its inability to disagree with him, and blaming Kyle Broflovski for the murder: elaborating that he believes "years of Jewish propaganda and left-wing lies" are to blame for his actions.
+The students are told they will be paid $5 to attend the funeral, but are outraged when Cartman asserts that "five dollars has been donated in each of [their] names to the Clyde's Law foundation".